 - Low blood sugar may occur.
 Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
 Call the doctor right away if any of these signs occur.
 Follow what you have been told to do if low blood sugar occurs.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

-- Lung function has gotten worse in some people taking this medicine.
-Have your lung function checked while taking insulin.
-Call your doctor right away if you have breathing problems that are new or worse after starting this medicine.
+- Lung function has gotten worse in some people taking insulin (oral inhalation).
+Have your lung function checked while taking insulin (oral inhalation).
+Call your doctor right away if you have breathing problems that are new or worse after starting insulin (oral inhalation).

 What are some other side effects of Insulin?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Throat pain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.